-10 Financial Instruments: Recognition and Measurement-Fair valuation of financial assets and liabilities on initial recognition: The impact of change in accounting treatment of security deposits and its impact is as under:
+10 Financial Instruments: Recognition and Measurement-Fair valuation of financial assets and liabilities on initial recognition: The impact of change in accounting treatment of financial assets/liabilities like security deposits and its impact is as under:

 Treatment in IND AS- 39 Treatment in existing AS Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Financial assets/liabilities like security deposits paid are recognized at fair value on the date of initial recognition i.e. discounted present value of the amount to be received in future.
-The difference between the present value and the amount paid is recognized as an expense/income over the period of the security deposit.
-Adoption of IND AS will affect the profit for the year as well as the profit for subsequent years.
+The difference between the present value and the amount paid is recognized as an expense/income over the period of the financial asset/liability (viz. security deposit). provision in any existing AS for recognition of financial assets/ liabilities like security deposit at present value.
+However, security deposit paid/ received is usually recognized at the nominal amount i.e. Adoption of IND AS will affect the profit for the year as well as the profit for subsequent years.
 Further the current assets/liabilities will also change due to recognition of security deposit at present value.
 Adoption of IND AS will affect the amount of the profit and capital employed.
 This will also affect RoCE.